Family Game Night (game show): Bop It! Boptagon

 Though fundamentally the same as the previous seasons, the Boptagon is now smaller and accommodates only one player at a time in teams of two.
 Each player gets thirty seconds to get as many commands as possible.
-The new commands include "Chop it!" and "Squeeze It!" (which replace Twist It and Shout It).
-Pull it is now a rope instead of a Leg with a shoe.
-After two rounds of play with both team members, the team with the most correct commands wins the game.
+The new commands include "Chop It!" and "Squeeze It!" (which replace Twist It and Shout It).
+Pull It is now a rope instead of a leg with a shoe.
+After two rounds of play with both team members, the team with more correct commands wins the game.
+Ties are broken in favor of the child who completes their first command faster.
 After that, the two teams will receive a Community Chest combination card.

 Twister Lights Out

 Basically the same as the previous season, there are several changes.
 First, there is the new command of "air," which means the players must raise the indicated body part off the ground.
-Second, the dots no longer disappear one at a time but a "warning light" appears to alert the contestants' dots are disappearing. and must move their body parts inward.
+Second, the dots no longer disappear one at a time but a "warning light" appears to alert the contestants that the outermost dots are disappearing, and they must move their body parts inward.

 Monopoly Community Chest

 All teams have a chance to play for a car by using a combination card from the previous games they've played during the show.
 Each card has three colors.
 To unlock the chest, the team captain must input the three-color combination code that Newton calls out before pressing the button.
 If it's locked, a buzzer will sound, signaling a wrong combination.
 When that happens, that team will go back into the studio audience.
-If it opens, however, then a fanfare will play and cash will come out from the chest, which signals a winning combination.
+If it opens, however, then a fanfare will play, with firework sounds being heard, and Monopoly cash and confetti will come out from the chest, which signals a winning combination.
 When that happens, that team will move on to the Monopoly Crazy Cash Machine for a chance to win more money and a brand-new car.